omics-datascience/modulector/DEPLOYING.md

 ### Import

-You can use set Modulector DB in three ways.
+You can use set Modulector DB in two ways.

 ### Importing an existing database dump (recommended)

-1. Check that the service in your `docker-compose.yml` that uses the `omicsdatascience/modulector-db` image is commented and uncomment the service that uses `postgres` image.
 1. Start up a PostgreSQL service.
 You can use the same service listed in the `docker-compose.dev.yml` file.
+Run `docker compose -f docker-compose.dev.yml up -d db` to start the DB service.
 1. **Optional but recommended (you can omit these steps if it's the first time you are deploying Modulector)**: due to major changes, it's probably that an import thrown several errors when importing.
 To prevent that you could do the following steps before doing the importation:
     1. Drop all the tables from the DB: `docker exec -i [name of the DB container] psql postgres -U modulector -c "DROP DATABASE modulector;"`
     1. Create an empty database: `docker exec -i [name of the DB container] psql postgres -U modulector -c "CREATE DATABASE modulector;"`
 1. Download `.sql.gz` from [Modulector releases pages](https://github.com/omics-datascience/modulector/releases) or use your own export file.
 1. Restore the db: `zcat modulector.sql.gz | docker exec -i [name of the DB container] psql modulector -U modulector`.
 This command will restore the database using a compressed dump as source, **keep in mind that could take several minutes to finish the process**.

-### Using official Docker image

-You can just use the [modulector-db][modulector-db-docker] and avoid all kind of importations steps.
-This is the default setting in `docker-compose_dist.yml`.
-This is a good method if you want to avoid having to set the database from scratch.
-But keep in mind that **initialization times can take many minutes, so it is NOT recommended for use in production**, in the latter case it is recommended to use the method described above.

 ### Regenerating the data manually